AmziJeffs/Erdos_birdCLEF/README.md

-# Bird Species identification on audio samples using CNNs (BirdCLEF 2024)
+# Bird species identification on audio samples using CNNs (BirdCLEF 2024)

 ## Authors